 In fact, as the US experienced after 1980, the price of gold can experience sharp run-ups, followed by decades of lackluster performance.

 More recently, we saw this very same thing happen when the price of gold peaked at $1,900 per ounce in 2011, which has since steadily declined to a current price of about $1,230 per ounce (as of 11/11/16).

 What’s the point?
 While there are some obvious advantages to diversifying your portfolio with gold and other precious metals, it’s anything but a sure bet that you’ll make money over the short- or- long-term.

 In the end, successful investing depends on your level of knowledge (we’ll come back around to this in the final section).

 How Can Rosland Capital Help You Invest in Precious Metals?

-Rosland Capital focuses primarily on purchasing physical gold, silver, and palladium numismatic coins, as well as bullion bars.
-The company also claims to help with precious metals-backed IRAs, although as we’ll discuss in a moment, this seems to be low on their priority list.
+Rosland Capital focuses primarily on helping you purchase physical gold, silver, and palladium numismatic coins, as well as bullion bars.
+The company can also help with precious metals-backed IRAs.

 Numismatic Coins vs. Bullion